We are an FAA Certified repair station specializing in

 standards.
 When an airplane leaves my shop, I would fly my family in it.

-To me nothing is more important in aviation than
+To me nothing is more important than

 SAFETY, so I offer free safety inspections to local aircraft